datatrans/apple-pay-web-sample/README.md

 2. [An apple developer account](https://developer.apple.com/account/)
 3. Java installed on your local dev system
 4. `openssl` installed on your local dev system
 5. A domain.
-For example my-weird-shop.com
+For example my-shop.com (or the one Heroku assigns to you)
 6. An Apple Pay ready iPhone or a late 2016 MacBook Pro with Touchbar
 7. A credit card from an issuer (bank) supporting ApplePay
 8. A [Heroku](https://www.heroku.com) account if you want to deploy this sample application